trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 ---
+id: c1c2241a-a1a3-4a20-b3f7-8c05c5597944
+title: The Afterlife of Zoo Animals
+desc: |-
+  What happens to zoo animals when they die?
+How are their bodies (or body parts) put to use — as colonial trophies, as museum objects, as a source of meat?
+The story of the Berlin Zoo elephant "Siam" in the 1940s is a journey into postwar Berlin and deep into the history of European colonialism.
+updated: 1641315085101
+created: 1621970259942
 license: CC BY-SA
 title_de: Verfüttern und Verwerten
-created: 1621970259942
 author: Mareike Vennen
 short_desc_de: Auf den Spuren eines Elefanten
-date_end: 1947-12-31T11:00:00.000Z
+date_end: '1947-12-31T11:00:00.000Z'
 published: false
-title: The Afterlife of Zoo Animals
-updated: 1641315085101
-id: c1c2241a-a1a3-4a20-b3f7-8c05c5597944
 translators:
-  translator_de_en: ""
+  translator_de_en: ''
-desc: What happens to zoo animals when they die?
-How are their bodies (or body parts) put to use — as colonial trophies, as museum objects, as a source of meat?
-The story of the Berlin Zoo elephant "Siam" in the 1940s is a journey into postwar Berlin and deep into the history of European colonialism.
+desc_de: |-
-desc_de: Was passiert mit Zootieren nach ihrem Tod, wie werden ihre Körper(teile) weiterverwertet – als koloniale Trophäen, Museumsobjekte oder Fleischlieferanten?
+  Was passiert mit Zootieren nach ihrem Tod, wie werden ihre Körper(teile) weiterverwertet – als koloniale Trophäen, Museumsobjekte oder Fleischlieferanten?
 Die Geschichte des Berliner Zoo-Elefanten "Siam" aus den 1940er Jahren führt ins Berlin der Nachkriegszeit und tief in die Geschichte